 Do you want to grow more leaders within your organization?
 Contact MentorCloud for help identifying employees with potential and learn how to match them with the right mentors.
-MentorCloud allows your organization to share knowledge and wisdom openly, while enabling both small and large companies to develop their employees.
+MentorCloud allows your organization to openly share knowledge and wisdom while enabling small and large companies to develop their employees.

 If this post was valuable to you, please feel free to share it across your social media channels.
 Also, please give us your thoughts on best practices and your experiences with mentoring.
 Thank you for reading, and check back in every Monday and Thursday for original posts on the #powerofmentoring!